DUNE/dune-justin/docs/workflow-man-page.md

        create-stage --request-id ID --stage-id ID --file FILENAME [--wall-sec- onds N] [--rss-mb  N]  [--processors  N]  [--max-distance  DIST] [--output-pattern SCOPE:DATASET:PATTERN] [--output-pattern-next-
               stage SCOPE:DATASET:PATTERN]  [--output-rse  NAME]  [--lifetime-
-              days DAYS]
+              days DAYS] [--env NAME=VALUE]
               Creates  a  new  stage  for  the given request ID with the given stage ID.
 Stages must be numbered consecutively from 1, and each request  must  have  at  least one stage.
 Each stage must have a boostrap shell script associated with it, given  by  the  --file option  which  will  be  executed on worker nodes to process its files.

               If the maximum wallclock time needed is not given by --wall-sec- onds  then  the default of 80000 seconds is used.
 If the maximum amount of resident memory needed is not given by  --rss-mb  then the  default of 2000MiB is used.
 The resident memory corresponds to the physical memory  managed  by  HTCondor's  ResidentSetSize value.

               If the script can make use of multiple processors then --proces- sors can be used to give the number needed, with a default of  1 if not given.

               By default, input files will only be allocated to a script which are on storages at the  same  site  (distance=0).
 This  can  be changed  by  setting --max-distance DIST to allow input files to be allocated on storages at greater distances, up to a value  of 100 which represents maximally remote storages.

               If one or more options --output-pattern SCOPE:DATASET:PATTERN is given then the generic job will look for files  created  by  the script  which match the pattern given as PATTERN.
 The pattern is a Bash shell pattern using *, ? and [...] expressions.
 See  the bash(1)  Pattern  Matching section for details.
 Any output files found by this matching will be uploaded and  registered  by  the generic  job in the Rucio dataset given by SCOPE:DATASET, with a DID composed of the scope given and the found filename.
 Further- more, if the found files have a corresponding JSON metadata file with the same name but  with  ".json"  appended,  that  will  be recorded for that file in MetaCat.

               Alternatively  --output-pattern-next-stage SCOPE:DATASET:PATTERN
               can be given in which the output file will also be registered in the  Workflow Database as an unprocessed input file for the next stage and available for allocation to instances of that  stage's script.

               If  one or more options --output-rse NAME is given, then the RSE used for uploads of output files will be chosen from  that  list of  RSEs, with preference given to RSEs which are closer in dis- tance.
 If this option is not used, or none of the given RSEs are available,  then  the default algorithm for choosing the closest available RSE is used.

               --lifetime-days DAYS sets the  Rucio  lifetime  for  all  output files  that  are uploaded.
 The lifetime defaults to 1 day if not specified.

+              --env NAME=VALUE can be used one or more times to  set  environ- ment variables when the stage's bootstrap script is executed.

        quick-request   [--name   NAME]   [--mql   QUERY|--monte-carlo   COUNT]